Breast Cancer Myths

 But they would be wrong.

-Among the most lethal diseases of women in the United States, breast cancer lags behind heart disease, stroke, lung cancer, chronic lower respiratory diseases, and Alzheimer's.
+Among the most lethal diseases of women in the United States, breast cancer isn't even in the top ten -- behind heart disease, stroke, lung cancer, chronic lower respiratory diseases, and Alzheimer's.
 Women are far more likely to die of heart disease than breast cancer.
 Even as cancers go, breast cancer's not the deadliest form.
-Lung cancer kills about 40 percent more women every year as cancer of the breast.
+Lung cancer kills many more women every year as cancer of the breast.

 Myth No. 1: If I get it, I'm going to die.